rajesh15mhatre/notes/csdm/csdm.md

 - Guidance on service modeling
 - recommended mappings
 CSDM is not:
-- process ot implementatin guide goe ITSM, SPM, APM, EM, or other products
+- process of implementation guide goe ITSM, SPM, APM, EM, or other products
 - Not set of reports or code to install or a SKU or product as well
-- Not a automatic fix for past implementations
+- Not an automatic fix for past implementations

 CSDM has 4 Domains: Foundation, Design, Manage Technical Services, and Sell/Consume.
 ## Foundation Domain: table has base critical referencial data like CMDB group, Product model, contracts.